dbermond/screencast/README.md

     - can be used only with container formats (when saving the live streamed video with [`-K`](#-k---keep) option): `mp4`, `mov`, `mkv`, `flv`, `nut`, `wmv`, `asf` and `avi`
     - cannot be used with fade effect ([`-e`](#-e---fadetype) option)
     - must be recorded with audio ([`-i`](#-i---audio-inputname) and [`-a`](#-a---audio-encodername) options cannot be setted to `none`)

 default: disabled

+#### `-1, --one-step`

+Enable recording in a one step process (record and encode at the same time, without a second encoding step).
+It will produce a larger video filesize, take less time and require less CPU power when compared to recording in two steps (CPU power comparison is when not using a hardware accelerated encoder).
+Regarding to filesize and CPU power, this option affects only the `x264`, `x265` and `kvazaar` software-based video encoders.
+This option cannot be used with fade effect ([`-e`](#-e---fadetype) option).
+This option is worth to be used with a hardware accelerated encoder, like the NVENC or VAAPI ones, or when using CPU-intensive tasks accompanied by one of the affected software-based encoders that were mentioned (and not needing the fade effect).
+You do not need to specify this option when doing a live streaming ([`-L`](#-l---live-streamingurl) option) because it already works in a one step process.
+Note that the default **screencast** behavior is to record in a two step process (1st step: lossless recording.
+2nd step: encoding).

+default: disabled